Tenpi/Defuser/readme.md

 - Shade a sketch from different lighting directions.
 - Colorize a sketch using reference image.
 - Divide an image into PSD layers.
-- Adapt SDv1 lora to use in SDXL.
+- Cross adapt SD1.5 lora to use in SDXL.
 - Change the generation source (local, Novel AI, Holara AI)

-### Supported Architectures
+### Supported Architectures/Services
 - Stable Diffusion 1
 - Stable Diffusion 2 ("V2" in checkpoint name)
 - Stable Diffusion XL ("XL" in checkpoint name)